QI-CSHL/QuantLabs2025/_sources/Lab06_3D_Image_Analysis.md

   what could the reason be and how could you fix it?
   ```
   <!-- note to future us: deeper focal planes are much dimmer... we can use bleach correction in Fiji to make that better... -->

-### Stardist 3D

-- If you have time and feel adventureous, why not trying to segment
-  `drosophilus_floriansus.tif` using [3D Stardist from Zero](https://colab.research.google.com/github/HenriquesLab/ZeroCostDL4Mic/blob/master/Colab_notebooks/StarDist_3D_ZeroCostDL4Mic.ipynb)?

 ## **Bonus Exercise**